sequelize/sequelize/docs/docs/models-usage.md

 ### Raw queries

 Sometimes you might be expecting a massive dataset that you just want to display, without manipulation.
-For each row you select, Sequelize creates an instance with functions for updat, delete, get associations etc. If you have thousands of rows&comma; this might take some time&period; If you only need the raw data and don't want to update anything&comma; you can do like this to get the raw data&period;
+For each row you select, Sequelize creates an instance with functions for update, delete, get associations etc. If you have thousands of rows&comma; this might take some time&period; If you only need the raw data and don't want to update anything&comma; you can do like this to get the raw data&period;

 ```js
 // Are you expecting a masssive dataset from the DB,